ivbrajkovic/js-chronicles/Functional JavaScript/From Chaos to Clarity: Mastering Function Composition and Pipelines in JavaScript.md

 <a id="intro"></a>
 ## The Art of Clean Code 💎

 Ever stared at someone else’s code and thought, _“What kind of sorcery is this?”_ Instead of solving real problems, you’re lost in a labyrinth of logic—loops, conditions, and variables twisting in every direction.
-Welcome to a struggle all developers know too well—the eternal battle between **chaos and clarity**.
+Welcome to a struggle all developers know too well—a battle between **chaos and clarity**.

 >_Code should be written for humans to read, and only incidentally for machines to execute._ — [Harold Abelson](https://en.wikipedia.org/wiki/Hal_Abelson)

 But fear not! **Clean, readable** code isn’t some mythical treasure hidden in a developer's dungeon — it’s a craft, waiting to be mastered.
-Think of it as learning a powerful spell: once you have it, you’ll never go back to untangling messy loops and cryptic logic again.
-The key lies in focusing on writing **code that says what it does**, rather than detailing every step to do it.
+The key lies in focusing on writing code that says **what it does**, rather than detailing every step to do it.
 This is what **declarative programming** is all about: describing the _“what”_ and letting the code handle the _“how.”_

 Let’s make this real with an example.
 Say you need to find all the even numbers in a list.
 Here’s how many of us started out, with the **imperative** approach:
 ```typescript